SAP-archive/teched2020-DEV164/exercises/ex1/README.md

 ## Exercie 1.2 - Create a Run Configuration
 Now, its time for a first preview of your newly created application.

-1. Click on ""-icon in the left bar in your SAP Business Application Studio
+1. Click on "&#9654;"-icon in the left bar in your SAP Business Application Studio
 <br>![](images/01_02_0010.png)

-2. Click on the "+" icon to add a new configuration in *Run Configurations*.
+2. Click on the "&plusb;" icon to add a new configuration in *Run Configurations*.
 <br>![](images/01_02_0020.png)

 3. After a short delay a list should popup at the top in the middle of your screen, here you can select the just created module *SensorsTest*.